mr-pathak/tic-tac-toe/README.md

  4 |   5 |   6
  ------------------
  7 |   8 |   9
-Its Dark Knight's turns to play
+Its Dark Knight's turns to play (O)
 >> 5
 ```